 Range per charge: About 40-60km.

-Please note range may vary with rider’s weight, road condition, and temperature.
+Please note range may vary with the rider’s weight, road condition, and temperature.

 Safe Climbing Angle: About 15 degree